-Aside from the appropriate use of pre-load resistor, the iW1677 enjoys a few other features to bring down no-load power consumption as well.
-First, the iW1677 implements an intelligent low-power management technique that achieves ultra-low chip operating current at the no-load, typically around 500μ A. Second, the use of the power switch of BJT instead of MOSFET requires a lower driving voltage, enabling a low UVLO threshold as low as 4.0V (typical).
-The power supply system design can fully utilize this low UVLO feature to have a low Vcc voltage at the no-load operation in order to minimize the no-load power.
+BJT switch.
+Unlike a power MOSFET, the BJT is a current-driven device that does not require a high driving voltage.
+As a result, the UVLO threshold of the iW1700 is designed to be as low as 4.0V (typical).
+The power supply system design can fully utilize this low UVLO feature to have a low $V{\rm CC}$ voltage at the no-load operation in order to minimize the no-load power.
 In addition, the active start-up scheme with depletion NFET eliminates the startup resistor power consumption after the ENABLE signal becomes active.
-All together these features ensure with the lowest system cost power supplies built with the iW1677 can achieve less than 20mW no-load power consumption at $230V{AC}$ input and very tight constant voltage and constant current regulation over the entire operating range including the no-load operation.
+All together these features ensure with the lowest system cost power supplies built with the iW1700 can achieve less than 5mW no-load power consumption at $230V{\rm AC}$ input and maintain very tight constant voltage and constant current regulation over the entire operating range including the no-load operation.